Tuesday, December 16, 2025

 Watch: Wreckage of cargo plane seen at Hong Kong International Airport

-Emirates flight EK9788 was arriving from Dubai at about 03:50 local time (19:50 GMT) when it veered off the runway and collided with an airport patrol vehicle.
+Emirates flight EK9788 was arriving from Dubai at about 03:50 local time on Monday (19:50 GMT on Sunday) when it veered off the runway, crashed through perimeter fencing and collided with the vehicle, pushing it into the water.

-Authorities have launched an investigation as questions remain over the path taken by the plane upon landing.
+The investigation will focus on the unanswered questions over the path taken by the plane upon landing.

-Airport officials have said they gave the correct instructions to the plane and that there are signs on the runway to guide aircraft.
+Airport officials have said they gave the correct instructions to the plane and that there were signs on the runway to guide aircraft.

 Airport operations executive director Steven Yiu said the patrol car was, at the time, travelling on a road outside of the runway’s fencing “at a safe distance from the runway”.